 Armed groups widely use free voice- and video-call applications to exploit the absence of censorship and the lack of statistics showing the identity of the user.
 Many investigations by Iraqi security forces revealed that armed groups such as ISIS have used these free instant communication apps rather than using paid platforms.

 Facebook is the most popular site among Iraqi people compared with other social networking sites.
-According to the Internet World State statistic, as of December 2017, the number of Internet users in Iraq had reached about 19 million, mainly urban youths, out of a total population of about 39 million people.
-The number of Facebook users in Iraq is 17 million, or 43 percent of the population, ranking fourth among Arab countries after Egypt, Saudi Arabia and Algeria.
+According to the Internet World State statistic, as of December 2019, the number of Internet users in Iraq had reached about 21 million, mainly urban youths, out of a total population of about 39 million people.
+The number of Facebook users in Iraq is 22 million, or 52.9 percent of the population, ranking fourth among Arab countries after Egypt, Iran and Saudi Arabia.

 These numbers refer to the tendency of Iraqi people to use social networking sites for entertainment purposes and to watch news rather than using it for professional business issues or to share experiences.